ibm-cloud-docs/power-iaas/removing-network-interface.md

     ```
     {: codeblock}

+## Adding a network interface to an AIX VM
+{: add-nic}

-3. To readd the *en0* network interface and point it to the new internal IP address (as shown on the IBM console), enter the following command replacing the internal IP address with your own:
+1. To add a *en0* network interface and point it to the new internal IP address (as shown on the IBM console), enter the following command replacing the internal IP address with your own:

     ```
     ifconfig en0 192.168.103.12